Gimilkhad/ArkModdingTips/Structure Won't Place Troubleshooting Guide.md

+While this troubleshooting list is primarily aimed at ASA, some of it will still apply to ASE.

 Symptoms:
 - You try to equip your structure but using the item does nothing.
 No structure appears.
 - You have multiple structures on an item, but only some show up.